 The eligibility criteria

 - Complete application received within the application deadline.
-The deadline for the first call has passed.
+The deadline for the second call will be announced soon.

 - The candidate has not lived in the Netherlands for more than 12 months in the 3 years prior to the application deadline.

 - The ethical issues guidelines is signed (see the guideline for applicants on the left)